GovTechSG/seed-docs-new/post-onboarding-instructions/windows.md

-# SEED post onboarding instructions for Windows
+# Post onboarding instructions for Windows

-After you onboard your Windows Internet Device to SEED, you need to turn on Cloudflare WARP.
+After onboarding your Windows Internet Device to SEED, you need to enable Cloudflare WARP.

 ## Turn on Cloudflare WARP for Windows

-!> Make sure your device is **not connected** to any other VPN, as it might clash with Cloudflare WARP.
+!>  Ensure that your device is not connected to any other VPN, as it might conflict with Cloudflare WARP.

-### To turn on Cloudflare WARP for Windows
+**Activation steps**:

 1. Open the Cloudflare WARP client from the Windows Taskbar.
 You will see the information page, followed by the privacy policy.

-2. Click **Next** and then **Accept** to agree to the Cloudflare’s privacy policy.
+2. Click **Next**, **Accept** to agree to the Cloudflare’s privacy policy.

   ![cloudflare-for-teams](../images/cloudflare-warp-windows/cloudflare-for-teams.png ':size=400')